juanroesel/ner-system/README.md

 ```
 > NOTE: Using a lightweight version for demonstration purposes.
 You can download a more robust English model folowing the guidelines from [this list](https://spacy.io/models/en).

-Finally, unzip  provided `ner-system.zip` file and copy/paste the `data`, `models` and `artifacts` directories at the project's root level.
+Finally, unzip the provided `ner-system.zip` file and copy/paste the `data`, `models` and `artifacts` directories at the project's root level.
+If no such file was provided, create these directories at the root project level and follow the instructions on the `Reproducibility` section.

 The following should be the final project structure after completing all these steps:

 ```
 C:.